 Top 10 Cost-Effective Event Management Platforms in 2026

-1. Dryfta: Designed for Academic and Professional Events
+1. Dryfta: Designed for Academic and Scientific Events

 Dryfta, an all-in-one event management platform

-Dryfta’s abstract management and conference management system supports a multitude of academic functions, including paper reviews, automatic session scheduling, and attendee messages.
-It keeps everything organized in one place.
-This saves time and cuts down on confusion.
+Dryfta’s abstract management and conference management system supports a multitude of academic functions, including abstract reviews, automatic session scheduling, and attendee messages.
+It keeps everything organized in one place, which saves time and cuts down on confusion.

 Pricing: Dryfta’s prices start at $1,499 a year for events with 100 people or fewer.
 If you have a bigger event, you can get a custom quote.